DongYuls/DongYuls.github.io/_posts/2018-07-11-ubuntu-on-windows-tutorial.md

 #### 5. SSH into Ubuntu 16.04 on Windows 10

-Open `Start - Remote Desktop Connection` and type the IP address of your remote server with **its own FTP port number**, for example "123.456.78.90:1234".
+Open `Start - Remote Desktop Connection` and type the IP address of your remote server with **your own FTP port number**, for example "123.456.78.90:1234".

 <br/>